-Celebrate Independence Day in the nation's capital by participating in the annual Fourth of July events, which include a concert, a parade and fireworks display.
-The best places to view the fireworks include the U.S. Capitol, the Lincoln Memorial, and the National Mall between 14th Street and the U.S. Capitol, the Franklin Delano Roosevelt Memorial and the Thomas Jefferson Memorial.
+Celebrate Independence Day in patriotic fashion, in the heart of the nation's capital.
+Well-attended annual Fourth of July events, include a concert, a parade and fireworks display.

+The best places to view the fireworks

+include the U.S. Capitol, the Lincoln Memorial, and the National Mall between 14th Street and the U.S. Capitol, the Franklin Delano Roosevelt Memorial and the Thomas Jefferson Memorial.
 For more information about Independence Day events, call (202) 426-6841.